BryanHafidz/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?